dennisappiahALX/ssh-cheatsheat/nginx.md

 * We will create a directory structure within `/var/www` for each of our sites.
 The actual web content will be placed in an `html` directory within these site-specific directories.
 This gives us some additional flexibility to create other directories associated with our sites as siblings to the html directory if necessary

 Follow link below to set up nginx server blocks

+- Check out your confgured added sites

+`/etc/nginx/sites-available/` - all sites available  (`default` is the available and enabled site by default)

+`cd /etc/nginx/sites-enabled/` - all sites enabled

 **Steps**